Great news for anyone planning to visit Edinburg, Scotland

 Proceeds will cover costs and additional funds will be donated to local charities.

-Queensferry Community Council secretary Terry Airlie said the location promised to be more spectacular than other sites where it is already
+Queensferry Community Council secretary Terry Airlie said the location promised to be more spectacular than other sites where it is already popular.

 He said: “I have seen them in Paris, Amsterdam and Berlin but never on the height and scale of the Forth Road Bridge.
 In Paris there wasn’t room for another padlock to be fitted and that was on something that was 30-40ft above water.
 The Forth Road Bridge must be 350ft above water.